Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 // send the message
 await sender.SendAsync(message);

-// get a receiver that we can use to receive and settle the message ServiceBusReceiver receiver = client.CreateReceiver(queueName);
+// create a receiver that we can use to receive and settle the message ServiceBusReceiver receiver = client.CreateReceiver(queueName);

 // the received message is a different type as it contains some service set properties